Quasicrystalline Spin Liquid: Results

 To demonstrate the gapped bulk spectrum, we perform finite-size scaling with a few representative points with different $J_z$, keeping $J_x=J_y$ and $\sum_\mu J_\mu =1$ (Fig.~\ref{fig:qc_config}(b)).
 In one anisotropic limit $J_z \rightarrow 0$, our quasicrystal is decoupled into a set of disconnected polygons with only $x$ and $y-$links; $\Delta_f$ is thus determined by the spectrum of the largest polygon --- a decagon.
 Note that the same limit describes a set of decoupled one-dimensional chains for the honeycomb Kitaev model.
 In the other limit of $J_z \rightarrow 1$, the QC is divided into decoupled dimers connected by $z-$links, and $\Delta_f$ is determined by the spectrum of a single dimer; this is also true for the honeycomb Kitaev model.
 These energy scales in the two anisotropic limits remain finite with increasing number of generations, and the spectrum is gapped.
 At the isotropic point, we have carried out a study with increasing system size and find that $\Delta_f$ converges to a small but finite value $\Delta_f/J_z \sim 0.11$; see Fig.~\ref{fig:qc_config}(b).
 Note that the fermions in the canonical flux sector are subject to an effective inhomogeneous \textit{emergent} magnetic field through specific plaquettes.
-As this magnetic field is switched off, the system enters the flux-free sector, but with a {\it greater} energy, where we find the spectrum is gapless with $\Delta_f$ scaling as $\sim N_{\tn{sites}}^{-\alpha}$ with $\alpha\approx0.6$, where $N_{\tn{sites}}$ denotes the total number of sites \cite{si}.
+As this magnetic field is switched off, the system enters the flux-free sector, but with a {\it greater} energy, where we find the spectrum is gapless with $\Delta_f$ scaling as $\sim N_{\tn{sites}}^{-\alpha}$ with $\alpha\approx0.6$, where $N_{\tn{sites}}$ denotes the total number of sites; see Appendix~\ref{appdx:flux_sampling}.
 This suggests that the fermionic gap is likely tied to the \textit{Hofstadter butterfly} problem on the quasicrystal due to the inhomogeneous emergent $Z_2$ fluxes of the ground state \cite{vidal}; connecting this to the gap-labeling conjecture for quasicrystals \cite{Johnson_1982,Bellissard_2005,Benameur_2007} remains an interesting open problem.
-We have also studied the effect of a perturbative magnetic field along the $[1,1,1]$ direction, which drives a gap-closing quantum phase transition to a chiral spin liquid on the quasicrystal \cite{si}.
+We have also studied the effect of a perturbative magnetic field along the $[1,1,1]$ direction.
+Similar to the honeycomb model, a chiral spin liquid (CSL) can be realized by a small magnetic field near the isotropic point.
+An important difference of the quasicrystalline model is that the field-induced transition is now accompanied by a bulk gap closing, as shown in Fig.~\ref{fig:csl_gap}.

 Let us now comment on the spatial distribution of the bulk and boundary states tied to specific energies.
 We plot the wavefunction distribution for the lowest energy bulk state (Fig.~\ref{fig:qc_config}(d)) in Fig.~\ref{fig:boundary_bulk_wf}(a).
 It is evident that the wavefunction has support over a large fraction of the sites and exhibits a (quasi-)delocalized behavior, which will be clarified further when we introduce the inverse participation ratio (IPR) as a diagnostic.
 The boundary states associated with two different energies (Fig.~\ref{fig:qc_config}(d)) are clearly localized along the edge, and interestingly, have a strong sub-lattice dependence (Fig.~\ref{fig:boundary_bulk_wf}(b)).
 The boundary states are strongly affected by the local topology \cite{Sutherland_PRB_localtopology, Day-Roberts_PRB2020} and favor the majority sublattice site along the boundary within each region (see Fig.~\ref{fig:qc_config} (c)).
 It is known that such \textit{local imbalance} between the population of two sublattices can result in localized zero-energy states \cite{Day-Roberts_PRB2020}.
 We revisit this point below, after highlighting the contrast between the (de-)localization properties associated with the bulk vs. boundary states.